pulumi/docs/reference/programming-model.md

 - External cloud platform resources ([pulumi.CustomResource])
 - Components defined entirely in JavaScript ([pulumi.ComponentResource])

-Dependencies between resources are encoded with [pulumi.Output].
+Dependencies between resources are encoded with [pulumi.Output](#outputs).

 This package also provides the following helpers:
 - [pulumi.getStack] to get information about the current stack
 - [pulumi.log] for logging deployment information
-- [pulumi.runtime.serializeFunctionAsync] for turning JavaScript callbacks into data which can be [used as application code](#runtime).
+- [pulumi.runtime.serializeFunction] for turning JavaScript callbacks into data which can be [used as application code](#runtime).

 ## Creating resources {#resources}

-A resource is created via `new Resource(name)` in JavaScript.
+A resource is created via `new Resource(name, args)` in JavaScript.
 All resources must have a name, which must be unique in the Pulumi program.

-All resource constructors take the following additional properties.
+All resource constructors also accept a third argument which can provide the following additional properties.
 - `dependencies` - a list of explicit resource dependencies
 - `protect` - whether to mark a resource as protected.
 A protected resource cannot be deleted directly: first you must set `protect: false` and run `pulumi update`.
 Then, the resource can be deleted, either by removing the line of code or by running `pulumi destroy`.
 - `parent` - optional parent for the resource.
 See [Components](#components).